bdu91/group-contribution/README.md

 # group-contribution

-Calculation of standard Gibbs free energy of reaction as a function of temperature
+A python package that calculates the standard Gibbs free energy of reaction as a function of temperature.

-### Requirements (python)
+### Requirements

 * python == 2.7
 * numpy >= 1.13.3